Sup2point0/Assort/Yu-Gi-Oh!/archetypes/k-Knight.md

 # k-Knight

-A superarchetype of Celestial Warrior Monsters of every Attribute, harnessing every Summon tecnique (except Pendulum), inspired by the [*Mekk-Knight*](https://yugipedia.com/wiki/Mekk-Knight) archetype.
-It is supported by the [*World Affinity*](World%20Affinity.md) archetype, which is also inspired by the [*World Affinity*](https://yugipedia.com/wiki/World_Legacy) archetype.
+A superarchetype of Celestial Warrior Monsters of every Attribute, harnessing every Summon technique (except Pendulum), inspired by the [*Mekk-Knight*](https://yugipedia.com/wiki/Mekk-Knight) archetype.
+It is supported by the [*World Affinity*](World%20Affinity.md) archetype, which is also inspired by the [*World Legacy*](https://yugipedia.com/wiki/World_Legacy) archetype.

 <br>